Ala Kachuu (Bride Kidnapping): Progression vs Regression

 January 28th, 2013 President Almazbek Atambayev passed a new law which increases the maximum prison sentence for bride-kidnapping from three to seven years.
 Kidnappers abducting girls under the age of 17, which is the minimum legal age for marriage, now face a punishment of up to ten years in prison.
 Restless Beings has been working in Bishkek to support the wellbeing of victims and welcomes this vital measure to ensure that a woman’s right to choose is respected and protected.

 Bride kidnapping violates the basic rights of a woman's bodily integrity, freedom from violence, reproductive rights, access to reproductive and sexual health care, employment, freedom of movement and the right to consensual marriage.
 This inevitably leads to forced marriages, underage marriages, rape and enslavement.
 Recent outrageous reports in Russia show a disturbing turn where women are not only kidnapped but are publicly humiliated for ‘disobedience’.

 A series of video clips in which ethnic Kyrgyzstani men living in Russia assaulted and humiliated a Kyrgyzstani female for allegedly “loose behaviour”.
 The first video came to light in February 2012, which showed a Kyrgyz woman called Sapargul standing half-naked amongst men, who were taunting her.
 The footage was captured on a mobile and later posted on the internet.
 Deplorably similar copycat footage also appeared later on the internet.

-These historical infringements and silence on women’s right have encouraged barbaric behaviour to evolve in an unnatural manner.
-Women are not only deprived of the right to choose, but this new trend is a clear desire to control women and echo their secondary status amongst men, who hold this backwards mentality.
+These historical infringements and silence on women’s rights have encouraged barbaric behaviour to evolve in an unnatural manner.
+Women are not only deprived of the right to choose, but this new trend is a clear desire to control women and enforce their secondary status amongst men, who hold this backwards mentality.

 Restless Beings continues to provide support through Sezim, to those that we can reach.